osuresearch/service-graph/README.md

 >This repository **does not** contain application domain services used by the Office of Research.

+Usage of individual services are detailed in their package READMEs.

 ### Gateway service

 Discovers and catalogs supported GraphQL microservices within AWS and provides a centralized federated gateway for handling authentication, authorization, health checking, and asynchronous cross-service request fulfillment.